/

 TL;DR:

-Copy and paste these chargeback response templates when responding to the toughest chargeback reason codes and increase your chargeback win rate 10x.
+Copy and paste these chargeback response templates when handling the toughest chargeback reason codes to increase your chargeback win rate by up to 10x.
+Each chargeback dispute template below is ready to adapt with your transaction details, and includes the key evidence exhibits your rebuttal letter needs to succeed.

-I’m yet to meet any e-commerce entrepreneur that loves the uphill journey of fighting fraudulent chargebacks.
+I'm yet to meet any eCommerce entrepreneur who loves the uphill journey of fighting fraudulent chargebacks.
+It's a time-consuming process, and in 2026, it's only gotten harder.

-Yet, there are insider secrets that could swing the odds of success to your camp when aptly applied.
+Yet, there are insider secrets that can swing the odds of success into your favor when applied correctly.

-By and large, your success or failure in countering fraudulent chargebacks depends on your:
+By and large, your success or failure in countering fraudulent chargebacks depends on two things:

 1. Absolute adherence to the representment procedures

-Those two indices make or mar your prospects.
-And for this article, I want to share with you templates you can easily copy and paste in responding to the toughest chargeback reason codes.
-They'll help to increase your chances of winning the toughest chargeback disputes.
-Feel free to adapt them as you see fit.
-Make sure to use them wise before the response deadline.
+Those two factors make or break your prospects.
+In this article, I'm sharing four ready-to-use chargeback response templates, complete with chargeback rebuttal letter examples, that you can copy and paste for the toughest chargeback reason codes.
+Feel free to adapt each chargeback template letter as you see fit.
+Just make sure to submit before your response deadline.

-Chargeback response template for Physical Goods Not Received chargeback
+Chargeback Response Template #1: Physical Goods Not Received

-Order not received fraudulent chargeback notices is represented with the following reason codes:
+Order-not-received fraudulent chargeback notices are represented by the following reason codes:

-Discover - RG Non-Receipt of Goods, Services, or Cash h
+• Discover RG: Non-Receipt of Goods, Services, or Cash

-Before your representment, try contacting the customer and get a firsthand understanding of the issue.
-You could also email them the order tracking number as that communication will be a crucial part of your documentation in fighting the fraudulent chargeback.
+Before your representment, try contacting the customer directly to get a firsthand understanding of the issue.
+You could also email them the order tracking number, because that communication will be a crucial piece of documentation when fighting the fraudulent chargeback.

 Important documentation to include in your representment:

-• Order shipment information from business address, inclusive of delivery confirmation and tracking number
+• Order shipment information from your business address, including delivery confirmation and tracking number

-• Relevant customer communication and any other type of evidence.
+• Relevant customer communication and any other corroborating evidence

-How to write a dispute letter to the bank:
+How to write a chargeback dispute template letter to the bank:

 To whom it may concern,